 Stop Annoying People To Buy via LinkedIn messaging

 With the help of LinkedIn, it is easy to get connected to many professional/business peoples around the world.
 You might have received a lot of sales and cold messages for sales on LinkedIn.
-Many give request and once they accept, they start selling their product or service to them via LinkedIn messaging.
+Many give requests, and once they accept, they start selling their product or service to them via LinkedIn messaging.

 Most people get annoyed by this approach.
 Without building any professional rapport or relationships with the prospect, we cannot directly give a cold sales pitch.
 If you could spend time building rapport with your prospective client, once the trust is built, getting them converted is a matter of time.

-Stop Tagging unrelated people
+Stop Tagging unrelated people.

-Since the dawn of influencer marketing, many people tend to use unrelated hashtags and started tagging people who are not related to the post.
+Since the dawn of influencer marketing, many people have tended to use unrelated hashtags and started tagging people who are not related to the post.
 They think it gives them more exposure and reaches more people.
 Yes, it does, but we should tag people whom we know personally and also only if the post is relevant to the tagged person.